 Speaking for AlvinAlexander.com, we don’t attempt to track you in any way, shape, or form.
 In general we’re just glad you came to visit, and hope you’ll come back again.
 The only time we dig into things like Apache access logs is when it looks like someone is trying to hack the website or doing something else malicious.

-If you sign up for my mailing list, I use that list to tell people about website updates, and also to let them know if they’ve won a prize in one of my contests.
+If you sign up for the alvinalexander.com mailing list, that is used to tell people about website updates, and also to let them know if they’ve won a prize in one of our contests.

-Now, beyond what I “track,” which is basically the nothingness described above, there are three caveats I need to share here.
+Now, beyond what is “tracked” by alvinalexander.com, which is basically the nothingness described above, there are three caveats that need to be shared.

 Caveat 1: Google Analytics

 The first caveat to share is that this site uses Google Analytics.
-I generally just use it to understand aggregate traffic flow, particularly which pages are most popular.
-If you can imagine my situation, if I’m writing about certain topics and nobody cares about those topics, well, from an income standpoint I’m wasting my time.
-So I use Google Analytics as a tool there.
+It’s generally just used to understand aggregate traffic flow, particularly which pages are most popular.
+If you can imagine owning a website like this, if we’re writing about certain topics and nobody cares about those topics (old topics like JFS, JBuilder, etc), well, from an income standpoint we’re wasting my time.
+So we use Google Analytics as a tool there.